Catholic Charismatic Renewal in Western Oregon

 • To organize and promote charismatic renewal events such as days of reflections, healing liturgies and area-wide prayer meetings.

-Archdiocesan Liaison
+Archdiocesan Liaisons

-Archbishops and bishops worldwide are encouraged to appoint a liaison with the Catholic Charismatic Renewal (CCR).
-In 2013, Portland Archbishop Sample appointed Fr.
-Charles (Chuck) Wood, currently Pastor at St. Wenceslaus Catholic Church, Scappoose, OR, as liaison for the English-speaking CCR.
 Father Wood was born in 1960 in Washington, D.C.
-He graduated from St. Anselm’s Abbey School in Washington, D.C., and attended the University of Notre Dame, IN.
-He worked as a reporter before attending Mount Angel Seminary, OR.
+He graduated from the University of Notre Dame, Notre Dame, IN.
+Chuck Wood worked as a reporter before attending Mount Angel Seminary, Mt.
+Angel, OR.
 He was ordained at St. Mary’s Cathedral in 2000 by Archbishop John Vlazny.
-He is a member of the Brotherhood of the People of Praise; part of a lay ecumenical community whose members share community life and resources.
-His previous ministry in Oregon includes work at these parishes: Holy Redeemer, Portland; Sacred Heart, Portland; St. Henry, Gresham; St. Clare, Portland; and Our Lady of the Lake, Lake Oswego.
+Fr.
+Wood is a member of the Brotherhood of the People of Praise; part of a lay ecumenical community whose members share community life and resources.

 WOCCR Team